 - Expand tree wells and save as many of the trees as possible (note: much of the damage to the Parkade is caused by tree roots)

-While the Council begin its specific discussion of the Parkade in 2017, in May 2018, the Council agreed on a conceptual plan for the Project.
+While the Council began its specific discussion of the Parkade in 2017, in May 2018, the Council agreed on a conceptual plan for the Project.
 In November, the Council authorized CSW/Stuber-Stroeh Engineering Group, Inc., based in Novato, to design and prepare plans and specifications for the project.

 At its December 5thmeeting, the Council agreed to hold a special meeting on December 31stto consider bids for the Project.
-Staff had reported at the Council’s November and December meeting that the California Transportation Commission (CTC) approved funds in July 2018 with a December 31, 2018 deadline to award a construction contract.
+Staff reported at the Council’s November and December meeting that the California Transportation Commission (CTC) had approved funds in July 2018 with a December 31, 2018 deadline to award a construction contract.

-On December 31, 2018, the Council awarded to the bid to Maggiora & Ghilotti in amount of $676,276 which was within the range of the engineer’s estimate.
+On December 31, 2018, the Council awarded to the bid to Maggiora & Ghilotti in the amount of $676,276, which was within the range of the engineer’s estimate.
 The initial grant for the project did not envision the reconstruction of the parking lot and other added project costs such as a flashing beacon system.
 Please refer to the staff reports for more detail.